Louisa Barwell: Life

 Louisa Mary Bacon was born in the parish of St Peter Mancroft, Norwich, on 4 March 1800.
 She was the daughter of Richard Mackenzie Bacon by his wife Jane Louisa (Noverre), who died in 1808.
 At the age of 18 she assisted her father in the editorship of the Quarterly Musical Magazine and Review.
 She was known as a talented musician with a fine voice, who could play a score at sight.

 She married John Barwell, a wine merchant, at Norwich.
 She developed a comprehension of physical and mental state of young children.
 She contributed to the Quarterly Journal of Education from about 1831, anticipating later views and plans of education.
 Her husband, who shared her interest in child development, was largely instrumental in securing the success of a scheme by which a charity day-school for girls at Norwich was converted into a girls' industrial training-school.

-With Philipp Emanuel von Fellenberg, in whose school at Hofwyl near Berne their sons were placed, the Barwells formed a close friendship.
+With Philipp Emanuel von Fellenberg, in whose school at Hofwyl near Bern their sons were placed, the Barwells formed a close friendship.
 In the literary society of Norwich, as portrayed by Harriet Martineau, Mrs. Barwell held an important place.
 Her closest friend was Lady Noel Byron, whose correspondence with her was constant, and whose papers she arranged, in the later years of Lady Byron's life.
 She survived her friend nearly a quarter of a century, dying on 2 February 1885, leaving four sons and a daughter.